leoniv/ass_launcher/README.md

 [![Code Climate](https://codeclimate.com/github/leoniv/ass_launcher/badges/gpa.svg)](https://codeclimate.com/github/leoniv/ass_launcher)
 # AssLauncher

 Ruby wrapper for 1C:Enterprise platform.
-Don't ask why this necessary.
-Believe this necessary!

-**Ruby ~> 2.0 require**
+Goal of this to make easily and friendly writing scripts for development and support lifecycle of 1C:Enterprise applications

+`AssLauncher` is cross platform but **it full tested in `Cygwin` only!**.
+In  `Windows` and `Linux` it works too.

+In `Linux` don't support `OLE` feature.
+Don't known why I told it ;)

-## Installation
+## Quick start

 Add this line to your application's Gemfile: